 Ayurvedic Autumn Routine

-In March, autumn hit the southern hemisphere: the weather started to cool down, the colors of the trees started to change and there is this certain crispness in the air.
+In March, autumn hits the southern hemisphere: the weather started to cool down, the colors of the trees started to change and there is this certain crispness in the air.
+This is the time to create an Ayurvedic autumn routine.

 When the weather starts to deteriorate, the body struggles to protect itself and stay balanced.